2017 NATIONAL ALPACA FLEECE COLLECTION INTIATIVE

 Sponsored by The Alpaca Coalition of America

 To improve alpaca growers’ access to the commercial market for alpaca fleece and reduce the costs associated with selling their clip, the Alpaca Coalition of America is underwriting a national fleece collection initiative modeled after similar collections in the American wool industry.
-Growers have a choice of an immediate cash payment for their ungraded fleece or receiving the market price for their graded fleece upon subsequent sale to commercial purchasers.
+Growers will receive the market price for their graded fleece upon subsequent sale to commercial purchasers.

-All collection locations will accept properly packed, skirted huacaya and suri blanket fleeces between June 1, 2016, and August 15, 2016.
+All collection locations will accept properly packed, skirted huacaya and suri blanket fleeces between June 1, 2017, and August 15, 2017.
+NOTE: Colorado collection deadline is August 5, 2017.

 The following locations will accept shipments or deliveries of fleece during the time frame noted above.
 All locations have a forklift available and the staffing and facilities necessary to accept freight deliveries: